stepas-toliautas/enccs-instructor-training/content/lesson-design.md

 - Present your example in a small group and let others in your team guess which level you intended the example for!
 ```

-More advanced:

-- Tracing execution
-- Tracing values through code flow (e.g. what is the sequence of values that x takes on?)
-- Reverse execution (find input that gives an output)
-- Minimal fix (given broken code, make it work)
-- Theme and variations (working code, adapt to other type of situation/problem)
-- Refactoring

-More conceptual:

-- Draw a diagram
-- Label diagram
-- Matching problem: two sets of Q/A, match them.

 When designing exercises, consider that some participants will get stuck
 and may want to re-join at a later exercise.
 In other words it is nice